RasmusLindroth/i3keys/README.md

 anymore.

 The program will output one separate keyboard for all of your different modifier combinations.
+It will also output each combination for all of your modes.
-And the keyboard will look like your keymap.
-I hope :)
+The keyboard should look like your keymap if everything works as expected :)

 You can see the results in three ways.
 By opening a local web page, output the keyboards as text in the terminal or generate SVG files.